JoyfulReaper/MissionControl/README.md

 - Linux `/proc` supplies the implemented host CPU, load-average, and memory metrics, and Docker collection currently targets a Unix socket.
 - Host uptime is not collected by the Agent.
 - The repository does not include its externally maintained Compose orchestration or an Agent container image.
-- Automated tests avoid external infrastructure; a real Gateway → RabbitMQ → Archive/GitActivity smoke test is still recommended for deployment validation.
+- Automated tests avoid external infrastructure; a real Gateway → NATS JetStream → Archive/GitActivity smoke test is still recommended for deployment validation.